 Concrete Breaking and Removal

-Concrete typically weighs 150 pounds per cubic foot.
+Concrete weighs around 150 pounds per cubic foot with steel included.
+Concrete removal either by cutting or breaking is a dirty job and due to new silica regulations, a more difficult one.
 In order to safely move pieces of concrete, it usually requires powerful equipment to cut, break, and move.
-Since we have the ability to remove large pieces, we can typically reduce cutting costs.
+Our ability to remove large pieces, typically reduces cutting costs.

 Removal of a 35 foot tank utilizing our demolition robot.
 Combination of hammer and concrete crusher.

 Featured Project: Concrete Removal 129' Tall Smoke Stack

 Location: The Breakers Hotel, West Palm Beach, Florida

 ABC Concrete Cutting Inc. was contracted by The Weitz Company to remove a smoke stack which was part of the original construction of the Breakers Hotel built in 1929 when the boilers were powered by coal.
 The smoke stack structure was 129’ tall, 16’ at the base and 10’ at the top, and was made of concrete and brick.

 The demolition project took a little less than two months to complete while in the midst of hurricane season.

 A wind meter was installed at the top of the scaffold to monitor wind strength.
 If winds reached above 50 miles an hour the project was shut down.
 If they reached over 80 miles an hour the scaffold would have to be disassembled....fortunately, the winds never got above 50 miles per hour during the operation.

 The steel bands were the tricky part!
 ABC Concrete Cutting installed ratchet straps above and below each steel band prior to cutting them, not knowing whether or not the wall would come apart and collapse the structure after cutting the bands.
 This was especially critical due to the fact an adjacent building was in use during the entire process.